sitano/sitano.github.io/_posts/2019-07-30-tx-isolation-anomalies.md

 ### Anti-dependency (rw)

 An anti-dependency occurs when a transaction overwrites a version observed by some other transaction.
-Thats in turn means that one transaction reads an object which is then changed by another transaction: read-write-depends (rw).
+One transaction reads an object which is then updated by another transaction: read-write-depends (rw).

-There is a small difference between the item-anti-dependency and predicate-anti-dependency but its not significant.
+There is a small difference between the item-anti-dependency and predicate-anti-dependency but its not significant, even though they form different levels of isolation.

 ![]({{ Site.url }}/public/tx_anti_dep_rw.png)

-In this example transaction $$ T_2 $$ changes (writes) an object $$ X $$
+In this example transaction $$ T_2 $$ updates an object $$ x $$
 observed by the transaction $$ T_1 $$ and thus _item-anti-depends_
 on $$ T_1 $$.
 This _rw_ dependency is outlined as an orange arrow
 in the graph from $$ T_1 $$ to $$ T_2 $$ over $$ x $$: